top of page

 Adjudication and Investigation

-Matters of Adjudication and Investigation will be addressed in accordance with other Board Policies including policy 6.430 and 8.130.
-In the event there is a conflict involving the Head of School, the matter may be brought to the Board of Trustees.
+Matters of adjudication and investigation will be addressed in accordance with other Board policies.
+In the event of a conflict involving the Head of School, the matter may be brought to the Board President.

 Other Board Activities